 Marianne Silva, LCSW

 Marianne Silva is a clinical social worker at VA Connecticut (VACT) where she has extensive experience delivering Prolonged Exposure (PE), Cognitive Processing Therapy (CPT), and Eye Movement Desensitization and Reprocessing (EMDR) in both residential and outpatient settings.
-Ms. Silva is certified in EMDR and is a consultant-in-training through the EMDR International Association (EMDRIA).
-She served many years in VA Connecticut's PTSD Residential Rehabilitation Treatment Program before transitioning to a senior role in the outpatient PTSD and Anxiety Firm, where she continues to be involved in the education, supervision, and delivery of evidence-based psychotherapies for PTSD.
-Ms. Silva facilitates a peer-mentoring group for EMDR-trained clinicians at VACT.
-She is a clinical supervisor for post-graduate social workers and often delivers trainings and lectures throughout the VA and local community.
-Ms. Silva also works in private practice serving clients in both Connecticut and New York.
-Her current interests include expanding the availability of evidence-based psychotherapies through program development in the implementation of massed EBP protocols as a specialized treatment track for Veterans with PTSD.
-Ms. Silva is an avid believer in shared decision making and educating Veterans and families on treatments that are founded in research and clinical expertise.
+Ms. Silva is certified in EMDR and is an approved consultant through the EMDR International Association (EMDRIA).
+She served many years in VA Connecticut's PTSD Residential Rehabilitation Treatment Program before transitioning to a senior role in the outpatient PTSD, where she continues to be involved in the education, supervision and delivery of evidence-based psychotherapies for PTSD.
+Ms. Silva also works in private practice serving clients in both Connecticut and New York and often delivers training and lectures throughout VA and her local community.
+Ms. Silva is an avid believer in shared decision-making and educating Veterans and families on treatments that are founded in research and clinical expertise.
 Ms. Silva received her MSW from Columbia University.

 Patricia Watson, PhD

-Dr. Patricia Watson, Ph.D. is a clinical psychologist and is a Senior Educational Specialist for the National Center for PTSD.
-Prior to joining the National Center for PTSD in 1998, Dr. Watson was an active-duty Navy psychologist for eight years, working with adults for four years, and children and families for four years.
+Patricia Watson is a clinical psychologist on the Education Team at the National Center for PTSD.
+Prior to joining the National Center for PTSD in 1998, Dr. Watson was an active-duty Navy psychologist for 8 years, working with adults for 4 years, and children and families for 4 years.
 Dr. Watson has specialized in disaster response work since 1999.
-As part of those efforts she is a co-author of the Psychological First Aid (PFA) Field Guide and the Skills for Psychological Recovery (SPR) Manual, designed to intervene in the immediate and intermediate phases after disasters and terrorism.
-She has co-edited three books on disaster behavioral health interventions, as well as numerous articles, guidance documents, courses, and chapters on disaster mental health.
-She has also specialized in combat and operational stress, military culture, early intervention, and resilience.
-She is a co-author of the Combat Operational Stress First Aid (COSFA) peer support intervention, and Stress First Aid for Firefighters and Emergency Services Personnel and Curbside Manner (a public facing version of Stress First Aid), as well as creating versions of Stress First Aid for law enforcement professionals, forest firefighters, nurses, and rail workers.
-She is a co-author of toolkits and courses related to burnout and secondary traumatic stress, provider resilience, disaster mental health, police, chaplains, assessment of PTSD, military culture, anger management, and sleep management courses.
+As part of those efforts, she is a co-author of the Psychological First Aid (PFA) Field Guide and the Skills for Psychological Recovery (SPR) Manual, designed to intervene in the immediate and intermediate phases after disasters and terrorism.
+She has co-edited 3 books on disaster behavioral health interventions, as well as numerous articles, guidance documents, courses and chapters on disaster mental health.
+She has also specialized in combat and operational stress, military culture, early intervention and resilience.
+She is a co-author of the Combat Operational Stress First Aid (COSFA) peer support intervention, and Stress First Aid for Firefighters and Emergency Services Personnel and Curbside Manner (a public-facing version of Stress First Aid), as well as creating versions of Stress First Aid for law enforcement professionals, forest firefighters, nurses and rail workers.
+She is a co-author of toolkits and courses related to burnout and secondary traumatic stress, provider resilience, disaster mental health, police, chaplains, assessment of PTSD, military culture, anger management and sleep management courses.
 Her education includes a doctoral degree in clinical psychology from Catholic University, and a postgraduate fellowship in pediatric psychology at Harvard Medical School.

 Cindy Yamokoski, PhD

 Cindy Yamokoski is a clinical psychologist, the Associate Director of the PTSD Mentoring Program, and Senior Clinical Instructor at the Case Western Reserve University.
-Her research and clinical interests include clinic flow/design, treatment of co-occurring PTSD and substance use disorders, combat-guilt, implementation of clinical innovations, and strategies to increase the delivery of EBPs with complex populations.
-Dr. Yamokoski and her colleagues in Cleveland, where she formerly served as Section Chief for Specialty Mental Health at VA Northeast Ohio Healthcare System, have developed and implemented an intensive two- and four-week PTSD program utilizing massed delivery of evidenced-based psychotherapy for PTSD, and she is facilitating the implementation of this model in additional PTSD programs within the VA system.
+Her research and clinical interests include clinic flow/design, treatment of co-occurring PTSD and substance use disorders, combat-guilt, implementation of clinical innovations, and strategies to increase the delivery of evidence-based psychotherapies (EBPs) with complex populations.
+Dr. Yamokoski and her colleagues in Cleveland, where she formerly served as Section Chief for Specialty Mental Health at VA Northeast Ohio Healthcare System, have developed and implemented an intensive 2- and 4-week PTSD program utilizing massed delivery of evidenced-based psychotherapy for PTSD, and she is facilitating the implementation of this model in additional PTSD programs within the VA system.
 Dr. Yamokoski earned her doctorate from the University of Akron.